History of HCF

 2006 – The seed is sown

-The Common Garden, a small, early precursor to HCF is established on a handful of plots at the massively neglected Cecil Avenue Allotments by a volunteer on an EU scheme with Bradford Environmental Education Service (BEES) (the oldest environmental group in Bradford).
+In inner city Bradford, The Common Garden is formed; a small, early precursor to HCF.
+It’s a a handful of allotment plots at the massively neglected Cecil Avenue Allotments created by a volunteer on an EU scheme with Bradford Environmental Education Service (BEES) (the oldest environmental group in Bradford).
 The regeneration begins.
 This project winds down after a year but 3 plots are retained by a resident of Cecil Avenue who helps to form a new group called…

-2008 – ‘Transition Bradford’ – The group that hcf grows from
+2008 – ‘Transition Bradford’ – The group that becomes hcf

 2009 – Plans form

 Permaculture designs are created.
-More rubbish is removed (36 skips eventually!), ground is broken and the first crops are planted.
-With small grants we are able to coordinate activities and run volunteer days.
+More rubbish is removed (40 skips to date!), ground is broken and the first crops are planted.
+With a few small grants we are able to coordinate activities and run volunteer days.

 2010 – A foothold on site